 If this subjective experience is shared by a large number of peoples, it will be truly universal.

-The Olymp’Arts will demonstrate the fundamental role of art in improving everyday life in France and around the world.
+The Olymp’Arts will demonstrate the fundamental role of art in improving everyday life.
 Universality will guide artists and works in a search for emotions, harmonies of forms and sounds common to all cultures.

 A vector of communion and peace between individuals and peoples, art in all its forms opposes violence.
 Thus, all the works presented will have to carry the non-violence, original value of art and Olympism.